 Water Purification Demonstration Project (Indirect Potable Reuse)

-The latest in a series of attempts by the City of San Diego to use purified reclaimed water to bolster its reservoir suppy is a feasibility test going by the name Water Purification Demonstration Project (originally called the Indirect Potable Reuse Reservoir Augmentation Demonstration Project).
+The City of San Diego is studying the feasibility of using purified recycled water to bolster its reservoir supply through its Water Purification Demonstration Project (originally called the Indirect Potable Reuse Reservoir Augmentation Demonstration Project).

-Immediately below are the latest news reports on the IPR project.
-Below that is a selected bibliography on IPR and related topics, which I will continue updating as I find new resources.
+Immediately below are the latest news reports on the project.
+Below that is a selected bibliography on potable reuse and related topics, which will be updated as new information becomes available.

 - Jan 28, 2012: Monthly IPR project update Jan 2012